 - Scanning your teeth and taking an impression or bite registration of the teeth

-- Sending the scanned and impression to the lab
+- Sending the scan and impression to the lab

 - Making the series of aligners on the casts with 3-D printing